Torkise/hyper/Backend/README.md

   - /dogs - Returns all the dogs
   - /dogs/:id - Returns information about one dog specified by ID
   - /locations - Returns all the locations
   - /locations/:id - Returns information about one location specified

+Additionally, the CORS policy is already set up to accept requests from origin "http://localhost:3000".